unChaz/sci-fi-5e/srd/monsters/humanoids.md

 **_ion dagger_**. _Melee or Ranged Weapon Attack:_ +6 to hit, reach 5 ft. or range 20/60 ft., one target. _Hit:_ 4 (1d4 + 2)  piercing damage.

-**Archmages** are powerful (and usually quite old) tekcasters dedicated to the study of the arcane arts.
-Benevolent ones counsel kings and queens, while evil ones rule as tyrants and pursue lichdom.
-Those who are neither good nor evil sequester themselves in remote towers to practice their tek without interruption.
+**Archmages** are powerful tekcasters dedicated to the study of the arcane arts.
+Benevolent ones counsel the rich, while evil ones rule cults and criminal organizations.
+Those who are neither good nor evil sequester themselves in remote planets and spacestations to practice their tek without interruption.

-An archmage typically has one or more apprentice mages, and an archmage’s abode has numerous tek wards and guardians to discourage interlopers.
+An archmage typically has one or more apprentice, and an archmage’s abode has numerous tek wards and guardians to discourage interlopers.

 ### Assassin